neskech/Discord-Twitter-Bot/README.md

 A discord bot designed to be hosted on replit.
 Utilizes the tweepy api to allow users to create simple tweets for a specific account

--- *NOTE This project uses V 1.1 of the twitter api via tweepy.
+*Note, this project uses V 1.1 of the twitter api via tweepy.
 In order to use this, you'll need to apply for 'elevated' access on twitter's developer portal*

 - Commands (prefaced by !)
   -